• Skip to primary navigation

 • Is the icing too thick or too thin?
 Add more cream to thin the icing, or more powdered sugar to thicken it.

 • Don't have 4 regular-sized candy canes?
-Use 12 round peppermint candies or 12 mini candy canes instead.
+Use 12 round red and white mint candies or 12 mini candy canes instead.

-• Is the crushed peppermint sticking to your fingers?
+• Is the crushed candy sticking to your fingers?
 Dip your fingers in powdered sugar to reduce the stickiness.

 Recipe